 Why Your Insurance Company Won’t Pay for Your Water Damage

-When you’re faced with water damage, it can feel like everything is working against you.
-After faithfully paying your insurance premiums for years, you expect that your provider to help pay for repairs.
-Unfortunately, some accidents may not be covered by your policy, leaving you to wonder why your insurance company won’t pay for your water damage.
+When you’re suddenly struck by water damage in your home or business, it can feel like everything is working against you.
+After faithfully paying your insurance premiums every month for years, you expect that your provider will hold up their side of the arrangement and help pay for repair costs.

 Why do insurance companies deny water damage claims?